 An updated copy of my CV can be accessed kirsty macleod cv 2019.

 My research program focuses on the adaptive significance and evolutionary outcomes of social interactions, in particular the associations between parents and their offspring.
 My past and current work has three major themes.
 First, what is the role of the environment in generating variation in parental traits and investment in offspring?
 Second, what are the evolutionary consequences of such variation?
 And, third, what are the physiological mechanisms underlying maternal effects and their consequences?

 My current and recent work investigates how physiological stress during gestation influences offspring morphology, behaviour, and survival.
 At Penn State, my work focused on how the stress of living with invasive fire ants, a novel predator, influences maternal and offspring behaviour, and offspring survival in matched and mismatched environments, in the Eastern fence lizard.
 Now I am expanding on these questions to further investigate the context-dependence of maternal stress outcomes – for example, are offspring buffered from these effects in a social context?
 This work will form part of my Marie Curie Action fellowship.

 My PhD investigated allonursing, the nursing by a female of pups that are not her own.
 This is seen in a variety of species throughout the animal kingdom – and in the meerkat (left).
 Using over 15 years of long term data, I looked at what influences the decision to allolactate, how much females invest, how investment in allolactation affects a female’s investment in other cooperative behaviours, and what costs and benefits are associated with this behaviour.

 I am now interested in how investment from helpers influences investment by parents (see 3).
-I am investigating how social group composition influences maternal investment decisions in the red-winged fairy wren, working with Lyanne Brouwer.
+I investigated how social group composition influences maternal investment decisions in the red-winged fairy wren, working with Lyanne Brouwer.

 3. Sex allocation